KartikTalwar/gmail.js/README.md

   - **delete_label** - When a label is deleted
   - **show_newly_arrived_message** - When inside an email and a new email arrives in the thread

-The on method also supports observering specific DOM events in the Gmail Interface (for example when a new compose window is opened).
+The on method also supports observing specific DOM events in the Gmail Interface (for example when a new compose window is opened).
 These are only available via the `on` method (not the `before` or `after` methods).

 **Available DOM Actions/Observers**